sierraa1720-tech/TryHackMe-Labs/README.md

 # TryHackMe-Labs
-Documentation and proof-of-work for technical labs in Active Directory, Cybersecurity, and TryHackMe labs.
+Documentation and proof-of-work for technical labs in Active Directory, Security, and TryHackMe labs.